NewEvolution/hublink/README.md

 1. [Clone the repository.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 1. Create an SSH key with `ssh-keygen -t ed25519 -C Hublink` and note its name.
 1. Run `cp .env.example .env` and edit the _.env_ file to set the required variables. `TF_VAR_ssh_key_name` should be the key name noted above. `TF_VAR_ssh_public_key` is the contents of yoru key _.pub_ file.
+1. Edit _main.tf_ and replace the `CHANGME`s with the bucket name and region from the _.env_ file.
 1. Run `source .env` to populate your environment.
-1. Run `cd s3-backend` then `terraform apply` to create the S3 bucket to store Terraform state.
+1. Run `cd s3-backend` then `terraform init` and `terraform apply` to create the S3 bucket to store Terraform state.
-1. Run `cd ..` then `terraform apply` to set up the proxy instance and supporting infrastructure.
+1. Run `cd ..` then `terraform init` and `terraform apply` to set up the proxy instance and supporting infrastructure.
 1. Run `sudo ln -s $(pwd)/hublink /usr/local/bin/hublink` to add the _hublink_ script to your PATH.
 1. Run `hublink` to connect to the SOCKS proxy.
 1. `ctrl+c` to disconnect and terminate the instance when done.